fin3ss3g0d/evilgophish/README.md

 You should have a fundamental understanding of how to use `GoPhish`, `evilginx2`, and `Apache2`.

+## Disclaimer

+I shall not be responsible or liable for any misuse or illegitimate use of this software.
+This software is only to be used in authorized penetration testing or red team engagements where the operator(s) has(ve) been given explicit written permission to carry out social engineering.

 ## Why?

 As a penetration tester or red teamer, you may have heard of `evilginx2` as a proxy man-in-the-middle framework capable of bypassing `two-factor/multi-factor authentication`.
 This is enticing to us to say the least, but when trying to use it for social engineering engagements, there are some issues off the bat.
 I will highlight the two main problems that have been addressed with this project, although some other bugs have been fixed in this version which I will highlight later.